 "When is the first moment they were free to actually say 'yea or nay?'
 After the conquest of the land, at the conclusion of Joshua’s career as a leader.
 That is when freedom begins.
 Joshua reminds the people of the journey they’ve taken since the days of Terach (the father of Abraham), when 'long ago your fathers worshipped other gods,' and so on and so forth.
 The people accept the law voluntarily.

-"The people’s memory and understanding of this journey compels them to accept a basic order that underpins their free society.
+"The people’s memory and understanding of this journey compels them to freely accept a basic order that underpins their society.
 If you understand the story behind the law, there is an alignment between what the law is and what you know it has to be.
 It’s not something externally imposed on you, but it’s something that flows from your memory of what brought us here and why.
 Given that memory, the law has to be the way it is.

 "There are two ways you can make an inscription; you can write it with ink on paper or parchment or you can engrave it in stone.
 What’s the difference between those two things?
 An inscription that is engraved is not an additional imposition of a new material from the outside.
 It is of the stone itself and it’s engraved into the stone so it can’t be rubbed off.
 And engravings last much longer than any writing under normal circumstances.
 Engraving doesn’t add anything external, it becomes something internal to the stone.
 And that is what the Rabbis understood engraving as the supreme metaphor for the Jewish relationship to freedom under the law.
 You understand why the Torah is as it is.
 You understand that out of your own experience and therefore the law is not something alien to you.
 It is something that is engraved in you, within your heart, within your mind, and that was the metaphor that led the Rabbis to coin a new word for freedom: cherut.

 "Cherut is a cognate of the word for 'engraved' (charut).
 The latter word occurs only once in the Torah (Exodus 32:16) and refers to the writing of God, engraved on the tablets.
-The point of creating a new word that is connected to 'engraved' is to convey that you understand the reason for the law and have made the law part of yourself: you’ve internalized it, you can see the logic behind it.
+The point of creating a new word that is connected to 'engraved' is to convey that you understand the reason for the law and have made that understanding part of yourself: you’ve internalized it, you can see the logic behind it.
 Once that understanding is engraved on you, within you, then your will and the law are one and you’re obeying the law freely.